Open-Multi-Modal-Personal-Assistant/OpenMMPA/README.md

 * **Versatile Modes**:
   - **Natural Voice Chat**: Engage in dynamic conversations like you would with a friend.
   - **Translation Mode**: Break down language barriers with real-time translation powered by Chirp.
-  - **Multimodal Exploration**: Ask questions about anything you see through your camera, unlocking a new dimension of interaction.
+  - **Multi-modal Exploration**: Ask questions about anything you see through your camera, unlocking a new dimension of interaction.

 ## Advanced Capabilities: